-Forwarding and logistics revenue increased \$41 million in the second quarter of 2011 compared with the corresponding period in 2010 (\$79 million year-to-date).
-Forwarding revenue increased as growth in fuel and other accessorial charges in our air and ocean forwarding businesses more than offset a small decline in tonnage.
-The tonnage decrease was mainly the result of revenue management initiatives that focus on better matching of customer pricing with market conditions.
-In our logistics products, revenue declined slightly, although we experienced solid growth in our mail services and healthcare solutions.
+Forwarding and logistics revenue increased \$16 million in the third quarter of 2011 compared with the corresponding period in 2010 (\$95 million year-to-date).
+In our logistics products, revenue increased in the third quarter of 2011 and we experienced solid growth in our mail services, retail and healthcare solutions.
+Forwarding revenue decreased primarily due to volume and tonnage declines in our air and ocean forwarding businesses, as well as lower third-party transportation carrier rates.
+The tonnage decrease was mainly the result of revenue management initiatives that improve the matching of customer pricing with market conditions, as well as the impact of the economic slowdown.

-Freight revenue increased \$105 million for the second quarter (\$217 million year-to-date), primarily due to higher volume, increased fuel surcharge rates and a base rate increase.
-Average LTL shipments per day increased during the second quarter of 2011 compared to the same period of 2010, due to better LTL market conditions and an increase in our market share.
-LTL revenue per hundredweight increased, primarily as a result of higher fuel surcharge rates, as total fuel surcharge revenue increased \$48 million for the second quarter (\$86 million year-to-date) primarily resulting from higher diesel fuel prices.
-An increase in base prices took effect on October 18, 2010, as our freight unit increased minimum charge, LTL and TL rates an average of 5.9%, covering non-contractual shipments in the United States, Canada and Mexico.
+Freight revenue increased \$86 million for the third quarter (\$303 million year-to-date), primarily due to a base rate increase and increased fuel surcharge rates.
+Shipments declined slightly in the third quarter, largely due to our focus on yield management and also due to the overall LTL market being adversely impacted by the slowing economy.
+LTL revenue per hundredweight increased, primarily as a result of a base rate increase that took effect during the quarter, as well as higher fuel surcharge rates, as total fuel surcharge revenue increased \$42 million for the third quarter (\$128 million year-to-date) driven by higher diesel fuel prices.
+An increase in base prices took effect on August 1, 2011, as our freight unit increased minimum charge, LTL and TL rates an average of 6.9%, covering non-contractual shipments in the United States, Canada and Mexico.

-The other businesses within Supply Chain & Freight experienced an increase in revenue, primarily due to growth at UPS Capital, the UPS Store and UPS Customer Solutions.
+The other businesses within Supply Chain & Freight experienced an increase in revenue, primarily due to growth at UPS Capital, the UPS Store, UPS Customer Solutions and our contract to provide domestic air transportation services for the U.S. Postal Service.